 - Sharing events

-With the algorithm changes that happened earlier this year, it’s becoming harder to get your organic content in front of new prospects.
+With constant algorithm changes it’s becoming harder to get your organic content in front of new prospects.

 In some cases, this has led to a greater dependence on paid social media advertising.